Icinga/icinga2/doc/10-icinga-template-library.md

 uses the `fping` command to ping the specified host for a fast check.
 Note that it is necessary to set the `suid` flag on `fping`.

-This CheckCommand is agnostic on whether it receives a resolvable name, IPv6 address oder legacy IP address.
+This CheckCommand is agnostic on whether it receives a resolvable name, IPv6 address or legacy IP address.

 Custom variables passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):